Policies of AsCA 2019 Singapore

 Speaker Invitation Policy

 Invitations for the Plenary Lecturers, Keynote speakers and invited symposia speakers will be made to high quality researchers that represent the broad diversity of our community.
 We aim to achieve a balance across geography, gender and experience.
-Owing to limited number of invited plenary, keynote and microsymposia presentations, invited speakers at AsCA 2019 will not include invited speakers at the previous three AsCA meetings.
-Speakers selected from abstracts at the previous meetings may be invited to speak at AsCA 2019.
-Invited speakers at the previous meetings may be selected for current presentations from abstracts at AsCA 2019.
-Rising Star Symposium Speakers will be selected by a specific committee.
+Owing to the limited number of invited plenary, keynote and microsymposia presentations, plenary and keynote from the last three AsCA meetings are not eligible as speakers at AsCA 2019 under the same category.

 Two Chairs will be chosen by the Programme Committee to organise each of the conference microsymposia.
 The same conditions of balance across geography, gender and experience should apply to Chairs as for conference speakers.
 In choosing speakers to invite for their microsymposia, the Chairs should generally avoid choosing speakers from the same laboratory, same group or same institution.
 Chairs cannot normally give presentations in the same microsymposium they are chairing, although they may be speakers in other parts of the conference.